 How to apply

-All applications should be submitted to the Croucher Foundation online.
-For the 2021-22 selection exercise, applications should be submitted by 5 p.m.
-(Hong Kong time) on 16th November 2020 at the latest.
+All applications should be submitted via the Croucher Foundation’s online application system.
+For the 2022-23 selection exercise, applications must be submitted by 5 p.m.
+(Hong Kong time) on 15th November 2021 at the latest.

 Please make sure the following documents in PDF format (each not exceeding 8MB) have been uploaded to your application:

-- a statement, up to 4 pages in length, describing the intention of the applicant’s proposed studies;
+- a statement, up to 4 pages in length, describing your study intention;

-- copies of the applicant’s HKCEE and HKALE or HKDSE certificates (or equivalent qualifications) and copies of official transcripts of his/her university records; and
+- copies of your HKCEE and HKALE or HKDSE certificates (or equivalent qualifications) and copies of official transcripts of your university records; and